slint-ui/slint/docs/langref/src/concepts/layouting.md

 -   `horizontal-stretch`
 -   `vertical-stretch`

-A value of `0` means that the element won't stretch at all, unless all siblings also have a stretch factor of `0`.
-In this case all elements stretch equally.
+A value of `0` means that the element won't stretch at all.
+All elements stretch equally if they all have a stretch factor of `0`.

 The default value of these constraint properties may depends on the content of the element.
 If the element's `x` or `y` isn't set, these constraints are also automatically